himynameisdave/vancouver-data-scraper/README.md

 Plans to eventually add something to tweet or post these changes out to the world is something I'd like to eventually add here.

+Makes use of Git LFS for larger files.
+Read more about that [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

 This data is licensed under the [Open Government License - Vancouver](https://opendata.vancouver.ca/pages/licence/).